Tscunami/measure_temp/README.md

 ### save_current_temp.py
 This script is for storing current temperature at given time.
 I scheduled it to run every 10 minutes with crontab.
-Script called with crontab example:
+Example script called with crontab:
 ```bash
 #!/bin/bash
 cd /home/user/scripts/measure_temp